ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 # Compass Aggregation Pipeline Builder
 (General Session Keynote)

-Recently the aggregation pipeline builder was introduced in MongoDB Compass.
+Recently the aggregation pipeline builder was introduced in [MongoDB Compass](https://www.mongodb.com/products/compass){:target="_blank" rel="noopener noreferrer"}.
 This allows you to create an aggregation pipeline step by step.
 And that makes it easy to debug the pipeline along the way.
 Let's see an example.